Azure/azure-sdk-tools/tools/test-proxy/Azure.Sdk.Tools.TestProxy/README.md

 URL: https://localhost:5001/record/stop
 headers: {
     "x-recording-id": "<x-recording-id>",
-    "Content-Type": "application/json" // <- only necessary if a body is also passed }
+    "Content-Type": "application/json" // This header needs setting ONLY if a body with values is also sent }
 <optional> body: {
     "key1": "value1",